Home

 Alternative to the Edge Function

-Figure 8: clockwise and counter-clockwise winding.
+Figure 8: Clockwise and counter-clockwise winding.

-One of the things we have been talking about yet, but which has great importance in CG, is the order in which you declare the vertices making up the triangles.
-They are two possible conventions which you can see illustrated in Figure 8: clockwise or counter-clockwise ordering or winding.
-Winding is important because it essentially defines one important property of the triangle which is the orientation of its normal.
-Remember that the normal of the triangle can be computed from the cross product of the two vectors A=(V2-V0) and B=(V1-V0).
-Let's say that V0={0,0,0}, V1={1,0,0} and V2={0,-1,0} then (V1-V0)={1,0,0} and (V2-V0)={0,-1,0}.
-Let's now compute the cross-product of these two vectors:
+One aspect we haven't discussed yet, but which holds great importance in 3D rendering in general, is the order in which the vertices that make up the triangles are defined.
+There are two possible options, illustrated in Figure 8: clockwise or counter-clockwise ordering.
+This ordering is also referred to do as winding.
+Winding is crucial because it essentially defines one important property of the triangle: which side of the triangle is considered as the front face, which in tirns defines the triang'e normal orientation.
+Remember, the normal of the triangle can be computed from the cross product of two vectors, \(A=(V2-V0)\) and \(B=(V1-V0)\).
+Suppose \(V0=\{0,0,0\}\), \(V1=\{1,0,0\}\), and \(V2=\{0,-1,0\}\), then \((V1-V0)=\{1,0,0\}\) and \((V2-V0)=\{0,-1,0\}\).
+Now, let's compute the cross product of these two vectors:

-$$ \begin{array}{l} N = (V1-V0) \times (V2-V0)\\ N.x = a.y*b.z - a.z * b.y = 0*0 - 0*-1\\ N.y = a.z*b.x - a.x * b.z = 0*0 - 1*0\\ N.z = a.x*b.y - a.y * b.x = 1*-1 - 0*0 = -1\\ N=\{0,0,-1\} \end{array} $$
+$$ \begin{array}{l} N = (V1-V0) \times (V2-V0)\\ N.x = a.y \cdot b.z - a.z \cdot b.y = 0 \cdot 0 - 0 \cdot -1\\ N.y = a.z \cdot b.x - a.x \cdot b.z = 0 \cdot 0 - 1 \cdot 0\\ N.z = a.x \cdot b.y - a.y \cdot b.x = 1 \cdot -1 - 0 \cdot 0 = -1\\ N=\{0,0,-1\} \end{array} $$

-However if you declare the vertices in counter-clockwise order, then V0={0,0,0}, V1={0,-1,0} and V2={1,0,0}, (V1-V0)={0,-1,0} and (V2-V0)={1,0,0}.
-Let's compute the cross-product of these two vectors again:
+However, if you declare the vertices in counter-clockwise order, with \(V0=\{0,0,0\}\), \(V1=\{0,-1,0\}\), and \(V2=\{1,0,0\}\), \((V1-V0)=\{0,-1,0\}\) and \((V2-V0)=\{1,0,0\}\)and calculate the cross-product of these two vectors we get:

-$$ \begin{array}{l} N = (V1-V0) \times (V2-V0)\\ N.x = a.y*b.z - a.z * b.y = 0*0 - 0*-1\\ N.y = a.z*b.x - a.x * b.z = 0*0 - 1*0\\ N.z = a.x*b.y - a.y * b.x = 0*0 - -1*1 = 1\\ N=\{0,0,1\} \end{array} $$
+$$ \begin{array}{l} N = (V1-V0) \times (V2-V0)\\ N.x = a.y \cdot b.z - a.z \cdot b.y = 0 \cdot 0 - 0 \cdot -1\\ N.y = a.z \cdot b.x - a.x \cdot b.z = 0 \cdot 0 - 1 \cdot 0\\ N.z = a.x \cdot b.y - a.y \cdot b.x = 0 \cdot 0 - -1 \cdot 1 = 1\\ N=\{0,0,1\} \end{array} $$

-Figure 9: the ordering defines the orientation of the normal.
+Figure 9: The ordering defines the orientation of the normal.

-Figure 10: the ordering defines if points inside the triangle are positive or negative.
+Figure 10: The ordering defines if points inside the triangle are positive or negative.

-$$ \begin{array}{l} E_{AB}(P) &=& (P.x - A.x) * (B.y - A.y) - \\ && (P.y - A.y) * (B.x - A.x) \end{array} $$
+$$ \begin{array}{l} E_{AB}(P) &= (P.x - A.x) \cdot (B.y - A.y) - \\ & (P.y - A.y) \cdot (B.x - A.x) \end{array} $$

-$$E_{AB}(P) = (A.x - B.x) * (P.y - A.y) - (A.y - B.y) * (P.x - A.x).$$
+$$ E_{AB}(P) = (A.x - B.x) \cdot (P.y - A.y) - (A.y - B.y) \cdot (P.x - A.x). $$

 Barycentric Coordinates

-Figure 11: the area of a parallelogram is twice the area of a triangle.
+Figure 11: The area of a parallelogram is twice the area of a triangle.

-$$P = \lambda_0 * V0 + \lambda_1 * V1 + \lambda_2 * V2.$$
+$$P = \lambda_0 \cdot V0 + \lambda_1 \cdot V1 + \lambda_2 \cdot V2.$$

 $$\lambda_0 + \lambda_1 + \lambda_2 = 1, \text{ for } P \in \triangle{V0, V1, V2}.$$